 CNA maintains both claim and claim adjustment expense reserves as well as future policy benefit reserves for policyholder benefits for its Life & Group business.
 Claim and claim adjustment expense reserves consist of estimated reserves for long term care policyholders that are currently receiving benefits, including claims that have been incurred but are not yet reported.
 In developing the claim and claim adjustment expense reserve estimates for CNA's long term care policies, its actuaries perform a detailed claim reserve review on an annual basis.
 The review analyzes the sufficiency of existing reserves for policyholders currently on claim and includes an evaluation of expected benefit utilization and claim duration.
-In addition, claim and claim adjustment expense reserve are also maintained for the structured settlement obligations.
-In developing the claim and claim adjustment expense reserve estimates for CNA's structured settlement obligations, CNA's actuaries monitor mortality experience on an annual basis.
-CNA's recorded claim and claim adjustment expense reserves reflect CNA's best estimate after incorporating the results of the most recent reviews.
-Claim and claim adjustment expense reserves for the structured as discussed in Note 1 to the Consolidated Financial Statements included under Item 8.
+In addition, claim and claim adjustment expense reserve estimates for CNA's structured settlement obligations, CNA's actuaries monitor mortality experience on an annual basis.
+CNA's recorded claim and claim adjustment expense reserves for long term care policies and structured settlement obligations are discounted as discussed in Note 1 to the Consolidated Financial Statements included under Item 8.